pgbouncer/pgbouncer/doc/config.md

 to deterministic breakage: Clients always lose their state after each transaction.
-Client applications should be designed to not use session features over a transaction-pooled PgBouncer but this can provide a guardrail against unintentional breakage in an application or its' dependencies (in, say, a hypothetical ORM).
+Client applications should be designed to not use session features over a transaction-pooled PgBouncer but this can provide a guardrail against unintentional breakage in an application or its' dependencies (for instance ActivRecord uses session features out of the box).

 Default: 0